Meet live … the smell against the black death

 Live the smell of black death

-Within the framework of the exhibition “Art perfum, the perfum as a tool of art”, We have great pleasure to participate in the second workshop “Live Live” of Textile Museum and Documentation Centre Terrassa.
+Within the framework of the exhibition “Art perfum, the perfum as a tool of art”, the event “Meet live…” to Textile Museum and Documentation Centre Terrassa.
 A unique opportunity to be part , for a few hours of the museum team , in front of extraordinaries pieces , in this case some embroidery monastic.

 Apple amber designed by Albrecht Dürer